Karla-Flores/Data-Science-Challenge/README.md

 <ul>
 <li><b>How many orders were shipped by Speedy Express in total?</b></li>
+Code:
+SELECT COUNT(Orders.OrderID) as 'Speedy Count'
+FROM Orders INNER
+JOIN Shippers
+ON Orders.ShipperID=Shippers.ShipperID
+WHERE Shippers.ShipperName = 'Speedy Express';
 <p></p>
+In total, 54 orders were shipped by Speedy Express.
+<p></p>
 <li><b>What is the last name of the employee with the most orders?</b></li>
+Code:
+(SELECT *, COUNT(DISTINCT OrderID) AS NetOrders
+FROM (SELECT o.OrderID, e.EmployeeID, e.LastName, e.FirstName
+FROM Orders o Inner JOIN Employees e
+ON o.EmployeeID = e.EmployeeID)
+GROUP BY EmployeeID
+ORDER BY COUNT(DISTINCT OrderID) DESC);
 <p></p>
+The last name of the employee is Peacock, and the number of orders is 40.
+<p></p>
 <li><b>What product was ordered the most by customers in Germany?</b></li>
+Code:
+SELECT p.ProductName, SUM(Quantity) AS TotalQuantity
+FROM Orders AS o, OrderDetails AS od, Customers AS c, Products AS p WHERE c.Country = "Germany" AND od.OrderID = o.OrderID AND od.ProductID = p.ProductID AND c.CustomerID = o.CustomerID
+GROUP BY p.ProductID
+ORDER BY TotalQuantity DESC
+LIMIT 1;
+<p></p>
+Boston Crab Meat is the product with a total of 160 orders.
 </ul>